KBNLresearch/europeananp-ner/README.md

 [Institute for Dutch Lexicology](http://www.inl.nl/our-work-and-working-methods) [INL-NERT](https://github.com/INL/NERT),
 although they are separate branches now, there is a desire to integrate both in the future.

+<b>This version is not longer maintained, for a maintained version go here: https://github.com/EuropeanaNewspapers/ner-app</b>

 ## Input formats

 The following input formats are implemented: